 1. What is the best affordable red light therapy mask?

 Although you could get a red light therapy mask for under $200, most of them are white-label products made in China that are not FDA cleared and use low-quality materials and lights.
-If your budget is on the lower side, we would recommend choosing the Qure Red Light Therapy Mask or Shark CryoGlow LED Face Mask.
-Those are both around $350.
+If your budget is on the lower side, I would recommend choosing the Nanoleaf LED Light Therapy Face Mask.
+This is the first mask I bought and ever tested, and I love it.
+For the price, it is an amazing mask.

 2. How to use a red light therapy mask?